 Not only is this process expensive, but also it can be emotionally taxing.
 Your loved ones will basically be putting you on trial to prove you’re no longer competent enough to make financial decisions for yourself.

-How to appoint a POA
+How to appoint a power of attorney

 Meet with an estate planning or elder law attorney to draft a power of attorney document – as well as a will or living trust and an advance health care directive.
 The cost of these estate planning documents can be up to $1,000 – or more, depending on the complexity of your situation.